docQodly/docs/docs/studio/pageLoaders/components/checkbox.md

 1. **Navigate to the Properties Panel**: Access the Data Access category located within the Properties panel for the Checkbox component.

-2. **Define the Datasource**: Specify the relevant Datasource that will capture the user's selected choice.
+2. **Define the Qodly Source**: Specify the relevant qodlysource that will capture the user's selected choice.

 :::tip
-Alternatively, you can establish the connection by dragging and dropping the datasource onto the Checkbox component.
+Alternatively, you can establish the connection by dragging and dropping the qodlysource onto the Checkbox component.
 :::

 ### Server-Side Interaction

 Interacting with user input data is straightforward.
-When you bind a datasource to the **Checkbox** component, you can access and make use of the input content.
+When you bind a qodlysource to the **Checkbox** component, you can access and make use of the input content.

 Subsequently, you can utilize this input value in various ways, such as within a standard action to initiate a search with matching attribute values.